TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Xchr_analysis_plan.md

 1.a. model for females (using PLINK)
 1.b.
 Model for males

-2. Model 2: Activation of the X-Chr.
+2. Model 2: Inactivation of the X-Chr.
 This model will be conducted in males only with alleles for each SNP code as 0/2 (assuming that 1 copy of the effect allele in males have the same effect as 2 copy in females)

 ## Section 3: Alternative script for analysis of the X-chr using REGENIE and SAIGE